 - Classify the data with the internal metadata framework.
 If the data has personal or privileged information, we need to capture and record it so that metadata-driven protections can later be applied.
 We use dbt to record this information.

 - Register the data with Immuta to create policy-compliant views in Snowflake.
 Finally, we register it with Immuta, which will automatically apply policies once the associated metadata is also uploaded.
 In most cases, this will happen automatically.

-In our 2021.4 release, we’ve made it easier to manage row access policies, column masking policies, object tagging, and classification directly on Snowflake tables, without using views.
+We’ve recently made it easier to manage row access policies, column masking policies, object tagging, and classification directly on Snowflake tables, without using views.
 Policies can now be managed directly on Snowflake, leveraging all native controls within it.
 Furthermore, Immuta admins can create global policies and add Snowflake users without going into Immuta.
 Ultimately, since Immuta is made invisible for the average user, teams are able to benefit from performance and usability improvements thanks to row-level security caching.

 All “production” data access, even by transformation tools, will be done after access controls are implemented in Immuta.
 This ensures a hard isolation of the raw data assets and also enables changes to propagate through downstream pipelines, such as dbt workflows.

 So far, we’ve discussed two types of roles: a general consumption role (PUBLIC) and a set of engineering-only roles for raw data ingestion.
 But there are many times when baseline policies don’t match the requirements of the business.
 This is the perfect use case for a third kind: the project role.

 In Immuta, Projects can be thought of as dynamic schemas with their own unique user base and policy logic.
 They are very useful for organizing data or creating data clean rooms that can be shared more broadly.
 Some example use cases for projects include:

 - Creating a temporary development space for a data scientist who wants to try doing some custom modelling with a data science tool like Dataiku